How to care for your Morrocan Uromastyx (Uromastyx acanthinura)

 Uromastyx require UV light to help use calcium from their diet and prevent Metabolic Bone Disease.
 We recommend using a T5 lamp with 10-12% UVB.
 UV lights should be mounted directly above the lizards.

 A simple 12-14 hour light cycle is ideal for a Uromastyx, although if you intend to breed them you will need to hibernate them.
 Contact us for more information.

 We tend to use a substrate that is dry and easy for the Uromastyx to dig in such as Zoo Med Repti sand or ProRep Tortoise Life Substrate

 We only offer water once a week as it is not usually taken and increased humidity can cause a few issues.
 They receive most of their water from their food.

-Latest recommendations suggest the use of a multivitamin and mineral supplement (e.g. Nutrobal) once weekly and a calcium supplement (e.g. Calci Dust) daily.
-The supplements should be dusted onto their livefood and salad.
+Latest recommendations suggest the use of a multivitamin and mineral supplement (e.g. Nutrobal) twice weekly and a calcium supplement (e.g. Calci Dust) daily.
+The supplements should be dusted onto their salad.